Mars was last at opposition on 8 December 2022 and will next be at opposition on 16 January 2025, then 19 February 2027 and 25 March 2029.

 Photographing Mars

-Imaging Mars can be as addictive as observing it.
-There are striking details to be resolved and, as December kicks off, we’re looking forward to widefield planetary imaging opportunities.
+Photograph Mars is as addictive as observing it.
+There are striking details to be resolved and plenty of widefield planetary imaging opportunities.

 Look for a night with good seeing when the air is stable.

-You won’t need the kind of long exposures that nebulae require, so patchy clouds shouldn’t put you off.
+You won’t need the long exposures that nebulae require, so patchy clouds shouldn’t put you off.

-If using a DSLR, you will need a T-ring and adaptor that fits your telescope.
+If using a DSLR, you need a T-ring and adaptor that fits your telescope.
+Find out more in our guide on how to attach a DSLR to a telescope.

-You may still need a Barlow lens to enlarge your image, because Mars will still appear small.
+You may still need a Barlow lens to enlarge your image, because Mars will appear small.

-Given the tiny field of view of planetary cameras, it is often easier to locate the planet using an eyepiece, before popping the camera on.
+Given the tiny field of view of planetary cameras, it's easier to locate Mars using an eyepiece, before popping the camera on.

-Due to the rotation of Mars, limiting videos to just a few minutes works best – say 2–4 minutes for a planetary camera or 3–5 minutes for a DSLR.
+Due to the rotation of Mars, limit videos to just a few minutes: 2–4 minutes for a planetary camera or 3–5 minutes for a DSLR.

 For more advice, read our guide on how to photograph Mars at opposition.

-This guide originally appeared in the December 2022 issue of BBC Sky at Night Magazine.
+This guide appeared in the December 2022 issue of BBC Sky at Night Magazine.